rulewis/journey-optimizer.en/help/using/administration.md

 Every company has brand visual and technical guidelines.
 You can define a set of specification to present a consistent brand to your customers, from logos to technical aspects, such as email sender, the domain of the mirror pages' URL, or message tracking settings.
 Brands cannot be created or modified by end-users: this configuration is managed by Adobe.

-To set up branding parameters for your Customer Journey Management instance, you need to contact Adobe and share the following details:
+To set up branding parameters for your [!DNL Journey Optimizer] instance, you need to contact Adobe and share the following details:

 * Company Name